wp-plugins/yith-woocommerce-ajax-search/README.txt

 = Support =

-Hi there, we have good news here: all our plugins are released for free.
-Wow!
 Already knew it, right?!
 Great, but maybe you do not know that: if you're looking for how to install the plugins or how to use them within your Wordpress installations, which is the right way to ask support?
 That's the way: